Full grain leather vs genuine leather

 As with any leather product, never use heat to dry the item if it gets wet, as drying it too fast can lead to cracking.
 Instead, allow it to dry at room temperature.
 After it dries, applying conditioner or another appropriate leather care protect will keep the leather clean and prevent overdrying.

 Full grain leather vs genuine leather- Price and quality?

 In this day and age, split leather seems to be in high demand for mass production of “genuine leather” for retail industry.
-For a normal consumer, especially one with little understanding of leather, it will be hard to tell the difference between well-finished split leather bag or wallet and a full grain leather bag or wallet.
+For a normal consumer, especially one with little understanding of leather, it will be hard to tell the difference between well-finished split leather bag or leather wallet and a full grain leather bag or leather wallet.
 This is time to take a closer look at these two items.

 A full grain leather item will cost much more than a genuine leather good because of the gap in cost of materials.
 Normally the price gap is 5-10 times.
 This is why split leather that is called “genuine leather” is more appealing to manufacturers and customers.

 However, of course with the difference in material resources, price range and other quality, split “genuine leather’ goods do not last long, estimated only within 1-3 years of daily use.
 During the time of using this kind of leather, it is often likely to see peeling and cracking areas on the leather.

 As time goes by, you will see the patina appear on the surface of the leather if you get a full grain leather good.
 After 2-3 years of use, you will realize that full grain leather turns to look better and nicer.
 On the opposite, “genuine leather” with low grade cannot show such beautiful patina over time.
 Nowadays, all high quality handmade leather goods are produced using full grain leather.

 Once you fall in love with full grain leather, you won’t easily or you will never go back to genuine leather at all.